BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 1. **Create and Edit Posts from the Ultimate Member Profile**

 == Changelog ==
+= 1.3.3 - 19 Aug 2019 =
+* Added a filter to change the name of the sub-tabs to view the list of entries and the form.

 = 1.3.2 = Aug 02 2019
 * Fixed an issue with the profile not display custom tabs.
 There is a new filter um_user_profile_tabs